CookieMage27/Cookies-level.dat-NBT-Downgrader/README.md

     position
     rotation
-    blocks and item variants from older versions if the versions are close enough does NOT keep:
+    blocks and item variants from older versions if the versions are close enough does NOT keep-
     chunks
     ender chest items (maybe in the future) block and item variants from newer versions (will just make them normal versions of themselves red wool into wool) items that dont exist in older versions

-perfect for:
+perfect for-
     going to the position of the farlands in newer versions and generating them in b1.7.3 applying any enchantment to any item in 12w49a thats it, those were the reasons i spent a week making this